ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is Phosphatidylcholine (from Sunflower Lecithin)?

-Phosphatidylcholine (from Sunflower Lecithin) is a Fatty Acid supplement available in 1 form.
+Phosphatidylcholine (from Sunflower Lecithin) is a Lipid supplement available in 1 form.

 Not all forms of Phosphatidylcholine (from Sunflower Lecithin) are equal.
 The form you choose determines how much Phosphatidylcholine (from Sunflower Lecithin) actually reaches your tissues, and the difference between the best and worst forms can be substantial.
 Sunflower lecithin-derived phosphatidylcholine is the preferred non-GMO, soy-free source of this essential phospholipid that forms cell membranes and serves as a choline donor.
 Research supports phosphatidylcholine for promoting healthy liver fat metabolism, cognitive function, and cellular membrane integrity.